The aim of this guide is to help you write good quality product titles that are of great value to search engine and useful to readers.

-It is important that once you write a product title you either don’t ever change it again, or very rarely.
+It is important that once you write a product title you either don’t ever change it again or very rarely.
 Shopping cart software will often use the product title as the basis for the URL structure.
-If you do change the product name in order to remove “new” (when it’s not longer new!) then the shopping cart software will also update the URL.
+If you do change the product name in order to remove “new” (when it’s no longer new!) then the shopping cart software will also update the URL.

 Changing the product title has a cascading effect.
 When you change the product title then the URL will usually change.
 This means that the old URL will have been indexed by the search engines.
 The next time the search robots visit your store they will no longer be able to find the product with the changed title/URL.
 The search robots are not intelligent enough to ‘understand’ that you simply removed the word “new”.

 If you do change the product titles then you will need to set up 301 Redirects in your store.
 This will help the search engines find the changed pages/URL.